0notu/namelock/README.md

-# DiscVal
+# namelock
-locks a role, from editing, deletion, and removing.
+locks a role from: editing, deletion, and removing.